danPr0/Lab1/README.md

-Here I keep my labs on programming!
+Here's the 1st lab on programming!